jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- Consider image: Bank teller vs. ATM-->

+These are serious issues.
 Fortunately, I believe we are now poised to experience disruptive innovation in the mental health services that we provide and the methods by which they are delivered.

 I use the term **disruptive innovation** intentionally to signal the magnitude and nature of this potentially transformative change.